Skip to content

 • Types: Schema definitions for vertices and edges

-Creating Graph Schema (Python API)
+Creating Graph Schema (SQL)

 import arcadedb_embedded as arcadedb